Baden, Ontario

-Baden (/ˈbeɪdɛn/ BAY-den) is a suburban community and unincorporated place in Township of Wilmot, Regional Municipality of Waterloo in Southwestern Ontario, Canada.
+Baden (/ˈbeɪdɛn/ BAY-den) is a community and unincorporated place in Township of Wilmot, Regional Municipality of Waterloo in Southwestern Ontario, Canada.
 It was named after Baden-Baden, Germany; the approximate population as of 2015, as per township statistics, is 4,940.

-The area is the site of the Baden Tower, a huge television, radio, and communications tower located on top of one of the Baden Hills, which is the transmitter for CKCO-DT, the CTV affiliate for Kitchener, as well as CFCA-FM and CHYM-FM, which have studios in Kitchener.
+The area is the site of Baden Tower, a television, radio, and communications tower located on top of one of the Baden Hills, which is the transmitter for CKCO-DT, the CTV affiliate for Kitchener, as well as CFCA-FM and CHYM-FM, which have studios in Kitchener.

 Much of the area consists of farmlands and pine forests are in the area.
 The local high school, Waterloo-Oxford District Secondary School, is located just outside the town and the statue park Prime Ministers Path is located on the grounds adjacent to Castle Kilbride.

 History

 The first settler in this area was Jacob Beck in 1854; he opened a large flour mill on the Spring Creek.
 A second flour mill, two saw mills, a flax mill, and an iron foundry also opened in the next twenty years.
 The settlement was originally called Weissenburg.

 The village of Baden founded and established in 1855, was originally named after an old bachelor living in the area.
 Jacob Beck, born in the Grand Duchy of Baden-Baden, Germany, settled in the village and later renamed Baden in 1854.
 Baden was also the birthplace of Sir Adam Beck, founder of Ontario's public hydroelectric system.

-By 1864, the town had school and its population was 400.
+By 1864, the town had a school and its population was 400.

 A historical plaque near Baden honours Christian Nafziger, an Amish Mennonite from Munich, Germany, who arrived in 1822 with about seventy families.
 With assistance from local Mennonites, he was able to obtain the "German Block" (now Wilmot Township) from the government; many other Amish from Europe settled here.

 Baden is home to the historic Castle Kilbride, built in 1877 by James Livingston, co-founder of a successful linseed oil company, who went on to represent the area in the Legislative Assembly of Ontario and the House of Commons of Canada.
 The home was designed by architect David W. Gingerich, who also designed major projects such as the Mutual Life office block, the Waterloo Town Hall, and the governor's (jailer's) house at the Waterloo County Gaol.
 In 1993, Castle Kilbride was purchased and restored by Wilmot Township, which spent $6.2 million on the project.
 The castle was designated a National Historic Site of Canada in 1994 and Wilmot Township's administrative offices and council chamber are housed in an addition to the original building.

 Baden was also the home town of Sir Adam Beck, who went on to pioneer hydroelectric power, the visible results being the generation plants located in Niagara Falls.
 Beck has a park named after him in his hometown, as well as an elementary school within the Waterloo Region District School Board.